QR code adoption: Worldwide QR code statistics and use cases

-Although QR codes were developed and released for more than two decades, it wasn’t until 2017 when it was widely accepted.
+Although QR codes have been developed and released for over two decades, it wasn’t until 2017 that it was widely accepted.
 And now, these QR codes are used worldwide.

 In 2002 the black and white square code became widely used in Japan due to the invention of smartphone cameras.
 And companies were already using these codes in marketing back in 2008.

-According to Forbes Magazine (2011), QR codes are placed in which consumers will have a hard time scanning them.
+According to Forbes Magazine, QR codes are placed in which consumers will have difficulty scanning them.

 Other codes back then also redirect to a broken link making consumers doubt it even more.

-Thankfully, the barrier of downloading a third-party app was overcome when smartphone companies started to incorporate a QR code scanner in their mobile phones back in 2017.
+Thankfully, the barrier of downloading a third-party app was overcome when smartphone companies started incorporating a QR code scanner in their mobile phones in 2017.

-QR code usage has started to continuously increase since then.
-The coupons that were redeemed using QR codes also quadrupled from 1.3 billion QR code coupons in 2017 to 5.3 billion QR code coupons in 2019.
+QR code usage statistics have started to increase continuously since then.
+The coupons redeemed using QR codes also quadrupled from 1.3 billion QR code coupons in 2017 to 5.3 billion QR code coupons in 2019.

 In a study conducted in 2019 by Global Web Index, the QR code Global percentage of QR code users was 8% in North America, 13% in 15% in Pacific Asia, and 10% in Europe and Middle East Asia.

-But it wasn’t actually until recently that these QR codes were accepted in America.
-A study shows that only 6.2% of smartphone users in the US have scanned a QR code back in 2011.
+But it wasn’t until recently that these QR codes were accepted in America.
+A study shows that only 6.2% of smartphone users in the US scanned a QR code back in 2011.

-This continued until 2017 when a popular social media platform in America, Snapchat uses QR codes in their platform called Snapcode.
-Snapcodes were scanned 8 million times per day in 2017 to add friends, unblock filters, and open websites.
+This continued until 2017, when a popular social media platform in America, Snapchat, used QR codes on its platform called Snapcode.
+Snapcodes were scanned 8 million times daily in 2017 to add friends, unblock filters, and open websites.

 In the same year, Apple updated and integrated a QR code scanner on their iPhone software allowing people to scan a QR code without downloading a third-party app.

-The QR code usage then started to increase and had reached 34% of scanners in 2018.
+The QR code usage then increased and reached 34% of scanners in 2018.

-From the year 2018, the QR code interaction grew by 94% in 2020.
-Meaning, consumers are now scanning QR codes more often.
-Which led to the increase of QR code reach by 96% in the same period.
+This means consumers are now scanning QR codes more often, which led to the increase of QR code reach by 96% in the same period.

 Now, the United States QR code usage has rapidly increased.

-Now, even we’re past the first quarter of 2021, there is an increased interest in QR codes.
+Now, even though we’re past the first quarter of 2021, there is an increased interest in QR codes.
 According to PYMNTS, 11 million households in the US are predicted to use QR codes this year to make payments.
-And half of the restaurants in the US now offer QR codes as well as at a growing number of hotels and airports.
+And half of the restaurants in the US now offer QR codes as well.

-Moreover, contactless payments including QR code-enabled payment methods have surged by 150 percent in the U.S since March 2019, which, in turn, boosted QR code adoption by 11 percent when the pandemic happens (PYMNTS).
+Moreover, contactless payments, including QR code-enabled payment methods, have surged by 150 percent in the U.S since March 2019, which, in turn, boosted QR code adoption by 11 percent when the pandemic happened (PYMNTS).

-Other countries such as Canada, Mexico, Brazil, and Venezuela are also integrating QR codes in their payment systems.
+Other countries such as Canada, Mexico, Brazil, and Venezuela also integrate QR codes in their payment systems.

 QR code is also widely used in food labels and packaging in Canada.